 The Haltenbanken area in the Norwegian Sea contains a number of challenging oil and gas fields that require advanced technology for improving the oil recovery.
-This year the focus will be on the Heidrun Field.
+One of these fields will be in focus for the 2020 Haltenbanken Village.

 Good technical management of oil fields under planning and production is the key for increased oil recovery, and thus to higher value creation for society.
 At the same time minimizing the environmental impact of the production is important.

 The group projects will naturally have a basis in petroleum geosciences and petroleum engineering, however, students from other technology areas are welcomed.
 Sufficient training will be given as needed.
 Each group will consist of students from various study programs in order to form a multidisciplinary team.
 Each group will be assigned advisors both from NTNU and Equinor.

 The group projects that will be assigned will be relevant for students from all technical study programs at NTNU.
 All groups will have two or more petroleum students in order to help non-petroleum students initially with terminology, technical concepts, etc.